 Phonemic awareness and phonic knowledge

 It is important to develop every pupil’s ability to listen and attend; we endeavor to teach this aspect, through a range of sensory activities across all key stages.
-The school has adopted the Jolly Phonics teaching programme.
+Phonics is taught across the school using the Jolly Phonics and Read Write Inc. schemes to meet the needs of all pupils.

 Word recognition and symbolic knowledge